dovecot/documentation/README.md

 The `hdr_only` setting is optional.
 If set (= `yes`), only the setting name and index link are created - Default/Values information is not output.

+The `seealso` setting is optional.
+If set, it will display a list of related links/topics for the current setting.
+The syntax is the same as the `default` field.

+The `todo` setting is optional.
+If set, it will pass the text through to the Sphinx "todo" directive.

 The `values` setting is optional.
 If set, this is used to populate the "Values" description field.
 If empty, nothing is output.